couchbase/java-dcp-client/HOWTO-RELEASE.md

 select "User Token".
 Press "Access User Token" to see a snippet of XML with server credentials.
 Copy and paste this XML into the `servers` section of your Maven settings, replacing `${server}` with `ossrh`.
+* A local Docker installation, if you wish to run the integration tests.

 At a minimum, your `~/.m2/settings.xml` should look something like: